 Stuck in a rut, but afraid to move on?

-A new book suggests the later stages of your career are the ideal time to take stock of the experience and skills you have accumulated.
+A book suggests the later stages of your career are the ideal time to take stock of the experience and skills you have accumulated.

-It’s a period when that added perspective gained over the years can be put to good use, argues jobs expert James Reed in his forthcoming book Life’s Work: 12 Proven Ways to Fast-Track Your Career.
+It’s a period when that added perspective gained over the years can be put to good use, argues jobs expert James Reed in his book Life’s Work: 12 Proven Ways to Fast-Track Your Career.

 He says the period between 50 and 70 is more about what you can contribute and give back, for instance, through mentoring or donating time and money in other ways.
 It may also be a period when you are running things, whether at work or in the community.